Johnny Hollow

-Johnny Hollow is a Canadian electronic music group formed in 2001 in Guelph, Ontario.
+Johnny Hollow is a Canadian music group formed in 2001 in Guelph, Ontario.
 The band consists of singer Janine White, digital artist Vincent Marcone, cellist Kitty Thompson, and guitarist Steve Hiehn.

-Johnny Hollow is a music collaboration between founding members Janine White & Vincent Marcone.
-Their brand of avant-garde pop blends organic instruments with electro-industrial sounds.
-Often featured is contributing member Kitty Thompson.
-Always accompanied by dark art, they fall into a niche that touches on steampunk and goth genres, while evading specific categorization.
-Over the years they have acquired an impressive legion of devoted fans who have supported several successful crowd-sourcing campaigns.
+Johnny Hollow was founded by Janine White & Vincent Marcone and the group often features Kitty Thompson.
+Their music combines organic instruments and electro-industrial sounds.
+Its genre is a form of avant-garde pop closely associated with steampunk and goth genres that features dark art.
+Their fans have supported several successful crowd-sourcing campaigns.

 White is a classically-trained musician and composer who is also a critically acclaimed sound designer.
 Marcone (and his alter ego, My Pet Skeleton) is a Juno award-winning graphic artist who combines traditional and digital techniques to craft album covers, fairy tales, short films and music videos.

 Johnny Hollow has produced 3 full-length albums: Johnny Hollow (2003), Dirty Hands (2008), and A Collection of Creatures (2014), and two EPs: Devil's Night (2010) and Old Gods of New Berlin (2018), along with a number of remixes.
 Their music has been featured on Lost Girl, On a Sunny Afternoon, and The Facts in the Case of Mister Hollow.